 - 6.3.9.
 In addition to responses to individual cases, the Return Home Interview providers also collate intelligence across the interviews in order to identify common themes, any 'hotspot' areas, and any links between missing children and adults with whom they are spending their time. - 6.3.10.
-This type of intelligence will be shared at regular meetings in each local area between the Return Home Interview provider, South Yorkshire Police missing persons investigators and children's services. - 6.3.11.
+This type of intelligence will be shared at regular meetings in each local area between the Return Home Interview provider, South Yorkshire Police missing persons investigators and children's services.
+Where there is a more urgent concern; this information will be shared immediately via the MASH. - 6.3.11.
 South Yorkshire Police will ensure that all relevant police powers are used robustly when dealing with perpetrators involved with children who go missing.
 Arrest and other positive approaches will be taken towards any adult found with a missing child in which it is suspected criminal offences may have been committed.
 The Protecting Vulnerable People team in each area collates information about suspected perpetrators and coordinates further action to mitigate risk they may pose.